gitjuzer/AFP-ENG-2018/System Design Document.md

 # Database plan

-We need to have a database for our project, at least 2 tables: Users and Images table for app use.
+We need to have a database for our project, at least 2 tables: Users and Data table for app use.
 In user table we will have 4 columns:

 1. id (int, AI)